europace/baufismart-antraege-api/README.md

 ### What is a relevant change to the application?

 What events lead to the setting of the `lastChange` field?
-* changing state of approval
+* changing state of application
-* changing loan office on approval
+* changing loan office on application
 * new proof is shared

 ## Terms of use